A 300-acre woodland preserve on Wild Goose Pond.

 Visit Us

-Mary Ellen Shannon, certified yoga teacher and Reiki Master, as well as long-time friend and steward of the land here at Graylag, will be offering an all-levels Hatha flow yoga class on Tuesday mornings, June 20 through September 19 (no class July 11).
-Classes will include relaxation, meditation, asanas, and guided breathing.
-Come occasionally or come for all sessions.
-Class size is limited -- please call or email to reserve a space.
+Mary Ellen Shannon, certified yoga teacher and Reiki Master as well as long-time friend and steward of the land here at Graylag, will be offering an all-levels Hatha flow yoga class on Tuesday mornings.
+Classes include relaxation, meditation, asanas, and guided breathing.

 "Our time at Graylag was exactly what we had hoped for — an oasis of natural calm and beauty that seemed a world away from the constant interference of technology and the hubbub of people that make up our everyday world."